KildoAlias/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe in C++
-An AI playes tic-tac-toe using the minimax algorithm with alpha-beta pruning
+An AI plays tic-tac-toe using the minimax algorithm with alpha-beta pruning.

 # Compile
 g++ *.cpp -Wall -o TTT